It All Started with a Note

 "Have a nice heart-to-heart, you two?"
 Both Yassen and Jack glared at him, and then the doorbell rang.
 "I'll get it," Alex sang out as he walked to the door.
 Jack grinned evilly at Yassen, who raised his eyebrow, and Alex opened the door.
 "Sabina!?"

-"Payback," Jack muttered to herself as Alex stepped backwards, nearly fell over and looked like if he'd been holding something, he'd have dropped it along with his jaw.
+"Payback," Jack muttered to herself as Alex stepped backwards, nearly fell over, and looked like he might possibly be speechless from shock.

-"Hey, Alex, Jack invited me over for dinner.
+"Hey, Alex, Jack invited me over for dinner since we were visiting our old hometown for the weekend.
 Who's that?"
 Sabina Pleasure squinted at Yassen, who looked up as she spoke.
 "It's him!"
 Sabina squealed, grabbing Alex's arm in fright.
 "What's he doing here?
 He died!"

-Yassen looked at Jack in a "See?
-Told you" kind of way, but neither spoke.
+Yassen looked at Jack in a 'See?
+I told you' kind of way, but neither spoke.
 Alex explained to Sabina, and they all went into the dining room to eat.
-It was a nice meal, everyone being easy-going and companionable once they got over their initial discomfort.
+Once everyone got over the initial awkwardness of the various shared pasts, it was a pleasant meal.

-After supper, Alex and Sabina disappeared upstairs, presumably to "catch up," and the adults were left downstairs to chat.
+After supper, Alex and Sabina disappeared upstairs, presumably to 'catch up', and the adults were left downstairs to chat.
 Jack stood at the sink, washing dishes since they didn't have a dishwasher.
-Yassen sat at the counter, and they talked while Jack washed, dried and put away the dishes.
-She nearly dropped a plate while drying it and Yassen muttered something about her being klutzy.
+Yassen sat at the counter, drying the dishes even though she tried to prevent him from helping – "It's not appropriate for a dinner guest to help with clean-up!" – and they talked while wading through the small mountain of dishes.
+Jack nearly dropped a plate while putting it in the cupboard, and Yassen muttered something about her being klutzy.

 Jack glared at him while carrying a dish towel to the laundry chute.
 "I'm not klutzy!"
 She said indignantly, and promptly walked into a door frame, knocking herself over.
 Yassen helped her up, looking at the red mark on her forehead.

-"That's going to be a bruise in the morning," He said matter-of-factly.
+"That's going to be a very large bruise in the morning," he said matter-of-factly.
 "And yes, you are klutzy.
 Otherwise you wouldn't have walked into the door frame, yes?"

 Jack glared.
 Yassen flashed a grin, which made her smile although she tried to hide it.
 Somehow the Russian had this effect on her.
 She touched the lump on her forehead, winced, and went to get an icepack to put on it.